Here are the three questions that we asked from the top SEO consultants:

 Since our competitor is not sitting they are putting efforts continually to boost their ranking so if we stop after acquiring good ranking positions, we are going to lose sooner or later.

 Ans 2: Always write better content that adds value to your users, don’t be hurry to finish the article.
 Go for quality, not for quantity.
-Always ask a question to yourself how you can make your content better than others.
+Always ask a question to yourself about how you can make your content better than others.

 Updating old posts (optimizing content, write a better intro section) and proper interlinks worked like a charm for me.
 It helped me to increase my organic traffic a lot.